psathyrella/partis/docs/paired-loci.md

 If pairing info was available, there will be subdirs `igh+igk/` and `igh+igl/` so that heavy chain sequences can be further split into those pairing with each light chain, so with `ig{h,k}.fa` and `ig{h,l}.fa`.
 The joint/merged partitions are also written to these paired subdirs.
 Finally, the joint/merged heavy chain partitions from both paired subdirs are concatenated into `partition-igh.yaml` in the main/parent dir (there are also corresponding light chain files, but they're just links to the paired subdirs, since there'd be nothing to concatenate).

+In paired simulation output directories, there will also be `all-seqs.fa`, which contains all sequences from all chains, and `meta.yaml`, with meta info (locus and pairing info) for all sequences from all chains.

 ### choosing antibodies